cubeme/safety-sharp/Examples/SCM/README.md

 * cmd1.scm: 1 Component with one guardedCommand, which makes an indeterministic field assignment.
 Always only one statement.
 Use "krun cmd1.scm --search-final" to get all results
 * cmd2.scm: 1 Component with one guardedCommand, which makes an indeterministic field assignment.
 More statements.
+* cmd3.scm: 1 Component with a ProvidedPort with a guardedCommand.
+This guarded command is deterministic and complete.
+* cmd4.scm: 1 Component with a ProvidedPort with a guardedCommand.
+This guarded command is deterministic and not complete.
+* cmd5.scm: 1 Component with a ProvidedPort with a guardedCommand.
+This guarded command is indeterministic and complete.
+* cmd6.scm: 1 Component with a ProvidedPort with a guardedCommand.
+This guarded command is indeterministic and not complete.
 ## (beh)-Tests

 * beh1.scm: 2 Components.
 1 parent with 1 subcomponent.
 Parent calls behaviour of its subcomponent